-My perfect Grilled Cheese Sandwich is always a work in progress, but I’m very proud of the ones I make.
-They’re cheesy, creamy, gooey, a little stringy, crunchy and buttery.
+The perfect Grilled Cheese Sandwich is always a work in progress.
+We know that They should be cheesy, creamy, gooey, a little stringy, crunchy and buttery.

 My choice of bread is non-seeded Italian bread, cut just slightly thicker than usual.
 I like this bread because it’s neutral in flavor, has a tight crumb (not too many big holes), and both crisps up and browns well.